Ainu language: Writing

 The Ainu language is written in a modified version of the Japanese katakana syllabary, although it is possible for Japanese loan words and names to be written in kanji (for example, "mobile phone" can be written ケイタイデンワ or 携帯電話).
 There is also a Latin-based alphabet in use.
 The Ainu Times publishes in both.
 In the Latin orthography, /ts/ is spelled c and /j/ is spelled y; the glottal stop, [ʔ], which only occurs initially before accented vowels, is not written.
 Other phonemes use the same character as the IPA transcription given above.
 An equals sign (=) is used to mark morpheme boundaries, such as after a prefix.
 Its pitch accent is denoted by acute accent in Latin script (e.g., á).
 This is usually not denoted in katakana.

-Rev. John Batchelor was an English missionary who lived among the Ainu, studied them and published many works on the Ainu language.
+The Rev. John Batchelor was an English missionary who lived among the Ainu, studied them and published many works on the Ainu language.
 Batchelor wrote extensively, both works about the Ainu language and works in Ainu itself.
 He was the first to write in Ainu and use a writing system for it.
 Batchelor's translations of various books of the Bible were published from 1887, and his New Testament translation was published in Yokohama in 1897 by a joint committee of the British and Foreign Bible Society, the American Bible Society, and the National Bible Society of Scotland.
 Other books written in Ainu include dictionaries, a grammar, and books on Ainu culture and language.